MarkusMannheim/code-breaker/README.md

 > Find clarity in 7 width x 5 depth.

-At this point, I hit Google &hellip; and got a bit lost.
+At this point, I checked Google &hellip; and got a bit lost.
 I read about matrix encryption and block ciphers &mdash; they were beyond n00bish me.
 I wondered whether `CLARITY` was some kind of encryption key.